Ideal for Summer Season

 The mountainous terrain of the island has an abundance of plant and wildlife, and together with the magnificent views, makes this island a haven for walkers and indeed anyone who appreciates nature in general.
 The island’s capital, Megalo Chorio, some 6km inland, nestles at the foot of a Byzantine castle, with breathtaking views along fertile valleys out to Eristos Bay.
 A warm welcome awaits you in the tavernas and cafes on this very special island, perfectly rounding off the final full day of your luxury yacht charter.

 - Day 21

 If there is time, why not take a quick tour around Bodrum castle, built by the Crusaders in the 15th century.
-This castle overlooks the harbour and the International Marina.
-The castle grounds include a Museum of Underwater Archaeology and hosts several cultural festivals throughout the year.
+This castle overlooks the harbour and the International Marina and include a Museum of Underwater Archaeology and hosts several cultural festivals throughout the year.
 Alternatively, you can visit Halicarnassus Moseluem, or if you just want to unwind and relax there are many fine resorts you can visit to round off your luxury charters such as Mandarin Oriental and The Bodrum Edition.